 Swedish Government proposal to change the academic career system

 In 2017, the Swedish government announced an addition to the Higher Education Ordinance meant to improve job security for young researchers and set grounds for an organized Swedish tenure track system.
-Junior Faculty has summarized what the new amendment states.
+SULF has summarized what the new amendment states.

 The changes were inspired by a report to the Swedish government by Statens Offentliga Utredningar (SOU) about improving careers paths for researchers (SOU2016:29).